-Dr. Roye’s dedication to teaching and research has led to fellowships in many national and international societies, as well as a multitude of honors and awards including the Orthopaedic Research and Education Foundation, which presented him with an Order of Merit award.
-Dr. Roye has authored hundreds of articles, written text books, served on editorial committees for prestigious medical journals and has lectured throughout the world.
-His passion for providing medical services in developing countries, has led him to teach and operate in Kenya, Romania and China.
-He serves as medical director of the Children of China Pediatrics Foundation, a non-profit organization which provides medical teams to perform surgeries to correct disfiguring birth defects and disabilities of children in China’s orphanages.
-He also founded International Healthcare Leadership a non-profit organization which designs and implements educational programs in health care management and policy in emerging nations.
+Dr. Roye’s dedication to teaching and research has led to fellowships in many national and international societies, as well as a multitude of honors and distinctions, including the Orthopaedic Research and Education Foundation's Order of Merit Award.
+Dr. Roye has authored hundreds of articles, written textbooks, served on editorial committees for prestigious medical journals, and lectured throughout the world.
+His passion for providing medical services in developing countries has led him to teach and operate in Kenya, Romania, and China.
+He serves as medical director of the Children of China Pediatrics Foundation, a non-profit organization that performs surgeries to correct disfiguring birth defects and disabilities among children in China’s orphanages.
+He also founded International Healthcare Leadership, a non-profit organization that designs and implements educational healthcare management and policy programs in emerging nations.

-Dr. Roye is also a member of the Scientific Advisory Board for "A Foundation Building Strength".
-This foundation is dedicated to funding research for Nemaline Myopathy, which is a congenital neuromuscular disorder affecting motor skills and causing weakness in muscles throughout the body.
-The Scientific Advisory Board focuses on reviewing grant proposals and provides recommendations to organizations interested in performing research in this specialty."
+Dr. Roye is a member of the Scientific Advisory Board for "A Foundation Building Strength."
+This foundation is dedicated to funding research for Nemaline Myopathy, a congenital neuromuscular disorder that affects motor skills by causing weakness in muscles throughout the body.
+The Scientific Advisory Board focuses on reviewing grant proposals and provides recommendations to organizations interested in performing research in this specialty.

 |1971||Bachelor of Arts|

 |1975||Doctor of Medicine|